A Look Into the History of Automatic Watches

 Since then, automatic watches have become an integral part of watchmaking and have developed into a highly sophisticated technology.
 Today, automatic watches offer precision and elegance in an age where quartz batteries have become the norm.
 Let’s dive into the history of these remarkable timepieces.

-The Origin of Automatic Watches: The First Self-Winding Watch
+The History of Automatic Watches: The First Self-Winding Watch

 In 1820, Swiss watchmaker Antoine LeCoultre developed an improved version of this self-winding mechanism called the “perpetually”.
 This system used a series of springs to power a complex gear train that wound up automatically when activated by wrist movements.